What Are the Basics of a Behavioral Health Sciences Degree?

 M.P.H.
 Program - Behavioral Sciences and Health Promotion

-New York Medical College in Westchester, New York, offers a Master of Public Health degree program in behavioral sciences and health promotion.
-The program is designed to further the education of established health professionals, such as doctors and nurses, who wish to further their careers.
-The topics covered in the program include:
+Multiple universities offer a behavioral health specialization or concentration with their Master of Public Health degree programs.
+These programs are designed to further the education of established health professionals, such as doctors and nurses, who wish to further their careers.
+Course content will vary from school to school, but some common topics that students might encounter include:

 - Environmental influences on human health

-Additionally, the graduate must be able to evaluate the strengths and weaknesses of typical research studies, such as design and measurement techniques.
+Additionally, the graduate may need to explain the steps and procedures involved in the planning, evaluation, and implementation of public health policies and programs.
 The graduate must be able to effectively communicate research findings to both laypersons and professionals.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: